Vtiger Sales Insights

 Closed vs. Goals

 How many deals have you closed against the sales quota defined for you?
 This information is available in the Closed vs. Goals chart.
-The sales quotas are defined from Forecast and Quota established for your team.
+The sales quotas are defined from the forecast and quota values established for your team.

 The blue bar is the goal assigned to you, and the green bar is the deals you have closed.
-Hovering on the chart displays the:
+Hovering on the chart displays the following:

 • Value of deals closed by a sales rep